GCarido/GCarido/README.md

 # 💫 About Me:
-💻 I’m currently working on building a modern web dashboard project using Next.js and Tailwind CSS.<br>📚 I’m currently learning backend development with Laravel and Vue to improve my full-stack skills.<br>🚀 I’m currently learning materials that focus on web APIs, automation, or UI/UX design.<br>🌱 I’m exploring how to integrate AI tools and APIs into real-world web applications.
+💻 I’m currently working on building a modern web dashboard project using Next.js and Tailwind CSS.<br>📚 I’m currently learning backend development with Laravel and Vue to improve my full-stack skills.<br>🚀 I’m currently learning materials that focus on web APIs, automation, or UI/UX design.<br>🌱 I’m exploring how to efficiently integrate AI tools and APIs into real-world web applications.

 ## 🌐 Socials: